gin-hub/dtlab-api/README.md

 Use what you have learned in chapter 6 to write a Dockerfile and deploy the application using the container model.

 Here you will have a problem.
 Once the application is running in Docker container, it is in an isolated enviroment in its own LAN.
-How does our server will communicate with the database (which is in it's own container)?
+How does our server communicate with the database (which is in it's own container)?

 *HINT* in Docker you can create virtual networks.
 Docker will provide DNS service for two hosts in the same network, allowing to specify the container name as the hostname.
 You may need to re-deploy the database.